- Review Process

 World Water Day was conceived during the United Nations Conference on Environment and Development held in Rio de Janeiro in 1992.
 Since then the goal of the annual celebration has been to draw international attention to the need for sustainable management of this vital resource.
 Each year World Water Day places attention on a different aspect of freshwater.
-This year’s theme, “Groundwater.
-Making the Invisible Visible”, will put a spotlight on this unseen resource in an effort to highlight the critical need to take care of it.
+The theme of this year’s observance is “be the change”.
+The goal is to encourage people to make changes in their own lives in an effort to accelerate solutions to the global water & sanitation crisis.

 Why Care about World Water Day?

 • Clean, freshwater is a basic requirement for all life

 • While 70% of the earth’s surface is covered with water, less than .003% of this water is potable.